casper-network/docs-archive/dapp/erc20/prepare.md

 Before we start the development, let's prepare the repository first.

-The code will be devided into 3 crates: `logic`, `contract` and `tests`.
+The code will be divided into 3 crates: `logic`, `contract` and `tests`.
 Let's start with generating a new project and applying a few changes.

 Generate a new project using [Cargo CasperLabs](../setup-of-rust-contract-sdk#cargo-casperlabs).
 ```bash